openhivestack/python-sdk/README.md

 - **High-Level Agent Class**: A simple, powerful `Agent` class to get started in minutes.
 - **Flexible Deployment**: A decoupled `AgentServer` (using FastAPI) allows you to run the agent as a standalone server or integrate its logic into existing frameworks.
-- **Simplified Capability Management**: An intuitive decorator for registering handlers for your agent's skills.
+- **Service Discovery**: Built-in support for an `AgentRegistry` for discovering and communicating with other agents.
+- **Simplified Agent Communication**: A high-level `send_task` method for easy and secure agent-to-agent communication.
 - **Protocol Compliance**: Built-in, protocol-compliant message creation, validation, and cryptographic handling (Ed25519).
-- **Configuration-Driven**: Easily configure your agent using a `.hive.yml` file.
+- **Configuration-Driven**: Easily configure your agent using a `.hive.yml` or JSON file.

 ## Installation